Request a Demo Search

 • Create supporter segments for personalized outreach.

 Look for a platform that helps automate many steps of the major donor cultivation and stewardship process.
-For example, Bloomerang’s donor management system offers built-in wealth screening tools through a DonorSearch partnership, an engagement meter to identify donors who are most likely to give, and user-friendly filtering and segmentation tools to develop targeted major donor groups.
+For example, Bloomerang’s donor management system offers built-in wealth screening tools through a DonorSearch partnership, an engagement meter to identify donors most likely to give, and user-friendly filtering and segmentation tools to develop targeted major donor groups.

 Marketing tools